Electron. J. Diff. Eqns., Vol. 2000(2000), No. 31, pp. 1-25.

 Key Words: Neumann Laplacian, tree, shrinking domains.

-Show me the PDF file (238K), TEX file, and other files for this article.
+Show me the PDF file (238K), TEX file for this article.

 Yoshimi Saito